kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 quota.consumer.default=15728640

-More commonly, operators set quotas dynamically using the kafka-configs command-line tool.
-This allows quota changes without broker restarts.
+Operators set quotas dynamically using the kafka-configs command-line tool.
+This is the standard approach in modern Kafka deployments (2.0+) and allows quota changes without broker restarts, making it ideal for production environments.

 To set a producer quota for a specific client: